odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/mexico.rst

 #.
 Be registered with the SAT and have an RFC.
 #.
 Have a `Certificate of Digital Seal
    <https://www.gob.mx/sat/acciones-y-programas/certificado-de-sello-digital>`_ (CSD).
 #.
 Choose a PAC and purchase stamps.
-Currently the Mexican location in Odoo works with two PACs:
+Currently the Mexican location in Odoo works with the following
-   `Solución Factible <https://solucionfactible.com/>`_, `Quadrum (formerly Finkok)
+   PACs: `Solución Factible <https://solucionfactible.com/>`_, `Quadrum (formerly Finkok)
    <https://cfdiquadrum.com.mx/index.html>`_ and `SW Sapien - Smarter Web <https://sw.com.mx/>`_.
 #.
 Have knowledge and experience with billing, sales and accounting in Odoo.
 This documentation
    contains only the information necessary to enable the use of Odoo in a company based in Mexico.